 Jonathan joined Watsi on March 18th, 2018.
-One year ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jonathan's most recent donation supported Zion, a 4-month-old baby boy from Philippines, to fund surgery for his skin condition.
+Two years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jonathan's most recent donation supported Nahashon, a shy three-year-old boy from Kenya, to fund leg surgery so he can play with his friends.

 Jonathan has funded healthcare for 29 patients in 10 countries.